ACROBAT

 A document management system describes a digital framework, software, or program designed to assist with all aspects of managing documents, from creating and organizing to storing and retrieving.
 Having a document management system is vital to ensuring secure workflows, saving time, improving accuracy, and storing and tracking critical information.

 Adobe Acrobat is a leading document management system with a proven track record of driving speed and efficiency for more than 500,000 companies.
-Acrobat is an all-in-one PDF and e-signature solution that allows you to automate and integrate document workflows with tools you already use, like Microsoft 365 apps and Salesforce.
+Acrobat is an essential PDF and e-signature solution that allows you to automate and integrate document workflows with tools you already use, like Microsoft 365 apps and Salesforce.

 Whether you use the desktop app or Acrobat online services, Adobe offers tools for all your PDF needs, including editing, converting, password-protecting, signing, merging, and compressing files.